chaos-mesh/chaos-mesh/doc/dev_hello_world.md

 	SchemeBuilder.Register(&HelloWorldChaos{}, &HelloWorldChaosList{})
 }
 ```

-The `HelloWorldChaos` type represents the yaml content:
+With this file added, the `HelloWorldChaos` schema type is defined and can be called by the following yaml lines:

 ```yaml
 apiVersion: pingcap.com/v1alpha1
 kind: HelloWorldChaos